 Step 2: Fill Scrape or Dent With Compound Find the plastic scraper also in the repair kit.
 Scoop a little of the compound with the scraper and press the laminate repair compound into the damaged area.

-Step 3: Scrap Off The Excess Use a metal scrapper to scrap off the excess compound from the repair area.
+Step 3: Scrape Off The Excess Use a metal scraper to scrape off the excess compound from the repair area.
 It is important to do this before the compound dries.
 You’re done!

 How To Clean Laminate Flooring

 You will find that your laminate flooring is very easy to clean.
 Once a week or as needed, run a vacuum, dust mop or even just a damp cloth across the floor.
 That’s all you’ll need to do most of the time.
 Manufacturers typically sell cleaner designed specifically for their flooring products.